YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A safer beard transplant decision checks the natural footprint, skin status, surgeon role, and conservative density.

-How should I decide before booking a beard transplant?
+Deciding before booking a beard transplant

 Ask yourself whether you would still accept the result if you later shave short.
-Ask whether you have seen close-shave examples, not only full-beard photos.
+Ask whether you have seen close shave examples, not only full beard photos.
 Ask whether the surgeon is willing to say no to a design that looks attractive in a drawing but artificial on a real face.